premalshah999/Cloud607_Final_Project/README.md

 - 📷 Upload and share photos with captions
 - ❤️ Like photos from friends
 - 💬 Comment on photos
-- 👥 Add friends and chat with them
+- 👥 Add friends and send direct messages
-- 🔍 Search photos by topic or username
+- 🔍 Browse photos by scope (Home/Profile/All)
-- 🖼️ Beautiful masonry-style gallery
+- 🖼️ Beautiful responsive gallery layout

 ---